jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 - **PostgreSQL Flexible Server (Burstable B1MS Compute Tier)**: free for 12 months, then at least $13/month.
 - **Container App**: Free for 50 CPU hours/month or 2M requests/month, then $10/month for an App with a single replica, 0.5 vCPUs and 1GB memory.
 The LM API with 2vCPUs, 4GB memory costs about $50 per month for a single replica.

-You can see that the costs of this incredibly small (but seriously scalable) app can quickly add up to hundreds of dollars per month, even without a GPU server to run a stronger language model!
+You can see that the costs of this small (but scalable) app can quickly add up to hundreds of dollars per month, even without a GPU server to run a stronger language model!
 That’s the reason why the app probably won’t be up when you’re reading this.

 It also becomes clear that Azure Container Apps is more expensive then I initially thought: it requires a standard-Tier Load balancer for automatic external ingress, HTTPS and auto-scaling.
 We could get around this by disabling external ingress and deploying a cheaper alternative - like a VM with a custom reverse proxy, or a basic-Tier Load balancer.
 Still, a standard-tier Kubernetes cluster would have cost at least $150/month, so ACA can be cheaper at small scale.

 # 5. Roadmap <a name="5"></a>
-That's the end of our app!
-Let’s look at just a few of the many directions to improve our deployment.
+Now, before we wrap up, let’s look at just a few of the many directions to improve this deployment.

 **Continuous Integration & Continuous Deployment.** I would set up a CI/CD pipeline that runs unit and integration tests and redeploys the app upon code changes.
 It might be triggered by a new git commit or merged pull request.
 This will also make it easier to see when a service isn’t deployed properly.
 I would also set up monitoring and alerting to be aware of issues quickly (like a crashing Container App instance).